unicornshjl/algorithm-coding/README.md

 # algorithm-coding
-It is used during the ICPC and CCPC period
+Well, it is used to record my algorithm studies.
+It may be not perfect, but I will try my best to improve the repository.